Do you want to disable automatic update email notifications in WordPress?

 After that, scroll down to the ‘Automatic Updates’ section and disable email notifications for plugins, themes, WP core status, and full log.

-When you’re done, don’t forget to click the ‘Save Settings’ button.
+When you are done, don’t forget to click the ‘Save Settings’ button.

 Rolling Back WordPress Updates if Something Goes Wrong

-Because WordPress plugins run on various independent WordPress hosting and server configurations, sometimes a plugin update may result in breaking a feature on your website or making it inaccessible.
+Because WordPress plugins run on many independent WordPress hosting and server configurations, sometimes a plugin update may break a feature on your website or make it inaccessible.

 This is easy to troubleshoot and fix.
 First, you need to figure out which plugin has caused the issue by deactivating all WordPress plugins and reactivating them one by one.